microsoft/vscode-languageserver-node/protocol/src/common/proposed.inlineValues.md

 ```
 * error: code and message set in case an exception happens during the inline values request.

-#### <a href="#textDocument_inlineValues_refresh" name="textDocument_inlineValues_refresh" class="anchor">Inline Values Refresh Request  (:arrow_right_hook:)</a>
+#### <a href="#textDocument_inlineValue_refresh" name="textDocument_inlineValue_refresh" class="anchor">Inline Values Refresh Request  (:arrow_right_hook:)</a>

 > *Since version 3.17.0*

-The `workspace/inlineValues/refresh` request is sent from the server to the client.
+The `workspace/inlineValue/refresh` request is sent from the server to the client.
 Servers can use it to ask clients to refresh the inline values currently shown in editors.
 As a result the client should ask the server to recompute the inline values for these editors.
 This is useful if a server detects a configuration change which requires a re-calculation of all inline values.
 Note that the client still has the freedom to delay the re-calculation of the inline values if for example an editor is currently not visible.

 _Client Capability_:

-* property name (optional): `workspace.inlineValues`
+* property name (optional): `workspace.inlineValue`
-* property type: `InlineValuesWorkspaceClientCapabilities` defined as follows:
+* property type: `InlineValueWorkspaceClientCapabilities` defined as follows:

-<div class="anchorHolder"><a href="#inlineValuesWorkspaceClientCapabilities" name="inlineValuesWorkspaceClientCapabilities" class="linkableAnchor"></a></div>
+<div class="anchorHolder"><a href="#inlineValueWorkspaceClientCapabilities" name="inlineValueWorkspaceClientCapabilities" class="linkableAnchor"></a></div>

 ```typescript
 /**